 Of course, stubbornness can sometimes be a virtue, as when we adhere bravely to a sound principle in the face of opposition.
 This post, though, is about the self-defeating expression of it.

-Stubbornness and denial are two rotten eggs in the same basket.
-The former tends to be a conscious expression of opposition—as in stubborn denial of global warming—while the latter is likely to refer to an unconscious form of the behavior—as in denial of one’s buried anger toward a parent.
+Stubbornness and denial are two bad apples in the same basket.
+The former tends to be a conscious expression of opposition, as in a lady’s stubborn refusal to reunite with an estranged family member, while the latter is likely to refer to an unconscious form of the behavior, as in a man’s denial that his drinking problem is going to get him fired.

 The more pronounced our egotism, the less stable we are emotionally.
 This means we depend on our ego for our orientation in the world.
 When our ego is threatened, we can start to feel what we’ve been repressing all along—our underlying self-doubt.
 When activated, this self-doubt is quite painful and can produce acute anxiety.
 Self-doubt is essentially an irrational conviction that we’re seriously lacking in value and significance.
 Our instinct is to avoid this anxious feeling at all costs.
 So truth becomes secondary to our perceived need to protect the beliefs that in turn protect our ego and ease our anxiety.
 When we hang on stubbornly to a flawed belief or perception, we’re dependent emotionally on being “right.”
 Saying “Sorry, I was wrong” feels to our ego like a smack to the jaw.
 We can’t maintain such bullheadedness without paying a price: Our stubbornness is likely to become increasingly painful.